Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

     from my_app.views import Model1Grid

-    # ...
+    # ... skipped ...

     url(r'^model1-grid(?P<action>/?\w*)/$', Model1Grid.as_view(), name='model1_grid',
         kwargs={'ajax': True, 'permission_required': 'my_app.change_model1'}),

-    # ...
+    # ... skipped ...

 ``url()`` regex named capture group ``<action>`` will be used by ``KoGridView.post()`` method for class-based view kwargs value HTTP routing to provide grid pagination, optional rows CRUD actions, and custom actions which might be implemented in child classes of ``KoGridView`` as well.

-We assume that our grid may later define actions which may change ``my_app.Model1`` table rows, thus we require ``my_app.change_model1`` permission from built-in ``django.contrib.auth`` module.
+We assume that our grid may later define actions which may change ``Model1`` table rows, thus we require ``my_app.change_model1`` permission from built-in ``django.contrib.auth`` module.

 .. highlight:: jinja